Advocating for LGBTQ Workplace Equality as a Consumer: Sample Letter to Businesses

-- Marketing & LGBT Consumers.
-The buying power of the LGBT community is growing at an enormous rate.
-According to Witeck-Combs Communications and Packaged Facts, the buying power of the LGBT community was $743 billion in 2010.
+- Marketing & LGBTQ Consumers.
+The buying power of the LGBTQ community is growing at an enormous rate.
+According to Witeck-Combs Communications and Packaged Facts, the buying power of the LGBTQ community was $743 billion in 2010.
 [BUSINESS NAME] cannot afford to lose its business, and in order to remain competitive, inclusive policies are crucial as consumers support businesses that support workplace equality.

 - Recruitment & Retention.
-Inclusion of LGBT employees in workplace policies impacts more than the LGBT population.
-Fair-minded employees, particularly those in other minority populations, see LGBT inclusion as an indicator of an environment that supports all employees and their contributions.
+Inclusion of LGBTQ employees in workplace policies impacts more than the LGBTQ population.
+Fair-minded employees, particularly those in other minority populations, see LGBTQ inclusion as an indicator of an environment that supports all employees and their contributions.
 Furthermore, recruitment and retention will only become a greater concern for [BUSINESS NAME] in the future with the anticipated short and long-term labor shortages faced by the U.S.

-The Human Rights Campaign Foundation works with employers, both large and small, and provides resources to help them implement LGBT-inclusive policies on its website.
+The Human Rights Campaign Foundation works with employers, both large and small, and provides resources to help them implement LGBTQ-inclusive policies on its website.

 As a longtime customer of [BUSINESS NAME], I look forward to seeing changes soon.
 In the meantime, I will take my business elsewhere and will encourage my friends, neighbors and family to do the same.